WilliamMurray-research/WilliamMurray-research/README.md

 ## Project Roadmap - 1 to 10

 A structured sequence, each scoped to teach one conceptual domain at a time.
-Every project is a complete system - deterministic, minimal, and architecturally instructive.
+Every project is a complete system - minimal and architecturally instructive.

 &nbsp;